 McGee rotates between the close, third-person points of view of several characters to create narratives with unexpected points of intersection.
 The Thousandth Floor is a fun bit of mystery with sensationalism and voyeuristic thrills thrown in as readers are thrown into the world of the Tower.
 Recommended for readers looking for a juicy diversion that doesn’t shy away from drama.
 A great stepping stone for readers looking to try their hand at speculative fiction as well.

-Possible Pairings: The Secrets We Keep by Trisha Leaver, The Thousandth Floor by Katharine McGee, The Edge of Falling by Rebecca Serle, Gossip Girl by Cecily von Ziegesar, Falling into Place by Amy Zhang
+Possible Pairings: Landscape with Invisible Hand by M. T. Anderson, The Secrets We Keep by Trisha Leaver, The Thousandth Floor by Katharine McGee, The Edge of Falling by Rebecca Serle, Gossip Girl by Cecily von Ziegesar, Falling into Place by Amy Zhang

 *An advance copy of this title was provided by the publisher for review consideration*

 3 thoughts on “The Thousandth Floor: A Review”

 I really need to make room for this one in my reading schedule.
 Like, I want to start it now, hahha.
 It sounds really DIFFERENT, basically.
 I mean, I am game for some drama, but you absolutely sold me with the “often horrifying” world building!
 YES, please!!
 Fabulous review!